How do I sign up for Modal and run my first Python function in the cloud (CLI setup steps)?

 How It Works (Step-by-Step)

-1. Sign up for a free Modal account
+1. Sign up for Modal

 1. Go to https://modal.com/signup.

-2. Install the Modal Python package
+2. Install the Modal Python package and CLI

 pip install modal

-3. Configure the CLI and create an API token
+3. Configure the CLI with modal setup

 modal setup

-Create a new file, for example hello_modal.py:
+Create a file called hello_modal.py:

 import modal